v0lta/PyTorch-Wavelet-Toolbox/examples/speed_tests/readme.md

 To run the speed tests install [pywt](https://pywavelets.readthedocs.io/en/latest/install.html) and [pytorch-wavelets](https://github.com/fbcotter/pytorch_wavelets).
-The numbers below were measured using an NVIDIA TITAN Xp graphics card and an Intel(R) Core(TM) i9-10850K CPU @ 3.60GHz.
+The numbers below were measured using an NVIDIA RTX A4000 graphics card and an Intel(R) Xeon(R) W-2235 CPU @ 3.80GHz.

 To execute the speed tests for the single-dimensional case run:
 ```bash